adrianblakey/slot-car-ecom/README.md

 ## The F421 Startup Delay

-If there is one downside to our design it might be the choice of MCU.
+If there is one downside to our design, it might be the choice of MCU.
 When prototyping the design we realized that it has a small start up delay which we think might be caused by memory copying.
 [This article in HackaDay](https://hackaday.com/2020/10/22/stm32-clones-the-good-the-bad-and-the-ugly/) explains something about this issue for other chips.
 Search for "boot-up delay" to get to the piece.
 Artery chips are not the same, although it might be something similar.

 The AT32F421 startup delay is measured at ~4.2ms.